Atlantic Europe: Atlantic Europe in politics

 There is a multi-national association of regions, which acts as a co-ordinator of Atlantic European regions and its interests.
 This is the Atlantic Arc Commission.
 Operative since 1989, it includes 26 regions from four member States - Great Britain, France, Spain and Portugal.
 The Atlantic Arc Commission is one of the seven Geographical Commissions in the Conference of Peripheral Maritime Regions of Europe.

 Genetics

-The genetic link between the various Atlantic population is still under discussion.
+The genetic link between the various Atlantic populations is still under discussion.
 On the one hand, some studies show that modern and Iron Age British and Irish samples cluster genetically very closely with other North European populations, and not to southern Atlantic Europeans in Spain and France.
 However, as the authors acknowledge, the sample used is unlikely to include many members of smaller genetically isolated populations that exist within countries.
 On the other hand, an article published in the American Journal of Genetics indicates – after including samples from different regions within European countries – a shared ancestry throughout the Atlantic zone, from northwest Iberia (Galicia) to western Scandinavia, that dates back to end of the last Ice Age.